kernelci/kernelci-core/doc/collection-test-suite.rst

 .. http:delete:: /test/suite/(string:id)/

  Delete the test suite identified by ``id``.
-All its associated test sets and test cases will be deleted as well.
+All its associated test cases will be deleted as well.

  :param id: The :ref:`ID <intro_schema_ids>` of the test suite.
  :type id: string